semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 Queues allow you to control the order in which pipelines Semaphore can run pipelines sequentially or in parallel depending on the queue configuration.
 For example, you can run pipelines in parallel on the main branch, while limiting only one production deploy pipeline to run at a time to prevent deployment conflicts.

-### Default and named queues
+### Default and named queues {#named-queues}

 Semaphore creates a queue for each Git push or a pull requests.
 All workflows sharing the same commit SHA belong in the same queue and run sequentially.

-In other words, every time press the **Rerun** button, create a pull request, push a tag, or start a [promotion](./pipelines#connecting-pipelines), the pipeline is added to the end of the same-commit queue.
+In other words, every you rerun a workflow, create a pull request, push a tag, or start a [promotion](./pipelines#connecting-pipelines), the pipeline is added to the end of the same-commit queue.

 ![Default queue behavior](./img/default-queues.jpg)